hellobrian/old-brianhan.co/src/pages/blogs/2018-11-22-prettier/index.md

 ## The Problem

-Using Prettier in your text editor is probably good enough if you're working alone.
-But once you're working on a team with lots of people, well, there's always someone who has a different IDE and it's not maintainable to ask everyone to install a plugin for Prettier.
+When you're working on a project with lots of people, it's not easy convincing everyone to start using a new tool.
+You're going to run into problems where you want everyone to use Prettier, but the main painpoint is that it's not maintainable to ask every team member to install a Prettier plugin for their specific text editor.

-The nice thing about this setup is that you can set this up for your whole team by yourself.
+## Making the case for Prettier

+1. Setting it up is easy - one person can do it for everyone
+2. Integrates with ESLint
+3. Supports formatting for lots of file types: CSS, JSON, Markdown, and [more](https://prettier.io/docs/en/index.html)

 ## Getting Started

-Assuming you're using `git`, `node` and `npm` or `yarn`, then you should be good to continue.
+Assuming you're using `git`, `node` and `npm` (or `yarn`), then you should be good to continue.
-If you want to follow along in a barebones project, I have one setup for you that has barely anything in it.
+If you want to follow along in a barebones project, I have one setup for you here on my [GitHub](https://github.com/hellobrian/every-new-project).

-Go ahead and clone this project and change into it.
+Clone the project and change into it.

 ```bash
 git clone git@github.com:hellobrian/every-new-project.git prettier-example
 cd prettier-example
 ```

-Then we're going to install the following:
+Here are the packages we're going to use:

-- **prettier**: An opinionated and automatic code formatter
+- [**prettier**](https://github.com/prettier/prettier): An opinionated and automatic code formatter
-- **lint-staged**: A tool to run linters against staged git files
+- [**lint-staged**](https://github.com/okonet/lint-staged): A tool to run linters against staged git files
-- **husky**: Gives you easy access to git hooks via npm scripts
+- [**husky**](https://github.com/typicode/husky): Gives you easy access to git hooks via npm scripts

 Use `npm` or `yarn` to install as `devDependencies`